 Subject Area Standard Credits Verified Credits Specifications English 4 2 All students must take the SOL Reading and Writing (or equivalent) test in high school.
 Mathematics 4 1 Courses completed to satisfy this requirement shall include at least three different course selections from among: Algebra I, Geometry, Algebra II, or other mathematics courses above the level of Algebra II.
 The board shall approve courses to satisfy this requirement.
 Per the Standards of Quality, a computer science course credit earned by students may be considered a mathematics course credit.
-All students must take a SOL math test in high school.
-Laboratory Science 4 1 Courses completed to satisfy this requirement shall include course selections from at least three different science disciplines from among: earth sciences, biology, chemistry, or physics.
+Laboratory Science 4 1 All students must take a SOL math test in high school.
+Courses completed to satisfy this requirement shall include course selections from at least Laboratory Science 4 1 three different science disciplines from among: earth sciences, biology, chemistry, or physics.
 Per the Standards of Quality, a computer science course credit earned by students may be considered a science course credit.
 All students must take the SOL Biology test in high school.
-History & Social Sciences 4 1 Courses completed to satisfy this requirement shall include Virginia and U.S. history, Virginia and U.S. Government, and two courses in either world history or geography or both.
+History & 4 1 Courses completed to satisfy this requirement shall include Virginia and U.S. history, Social Sciences " 1 Virginia and U.S. Government, and two courses in either world history or geography or both.
 The board shall approve additional courses to satisfy this requirement.
-All students must take a SOL history test in high school.
+All students who do not earn a history verified credit in middle school must take a SOL history test in high school.
 World Language 3 0 Courses completed to satisfy this requirement shall include three years of one language or two years of two languages.
-Health & Physical Ed 2 0 N/A Fine Arts or Career Tech 1 0 Per the Standards of Quality, a computer science course credit earned by students may be considered a career and technical credit.
+Health & Physical Ed 2 0 N/A Fine Arts or 1 0 Per the Standards of Quality, a computer science course credit earned by students may be Career Tech considered a career and technical credit.
 Economics & Personal Finance 1 0 N/A Electives 3 0 Courses to satisfy this requirement shall include at least two sequential electives as required by the Standards of Quality.
 Total Credits 26 5 N/A